SOCSO Contribution Rates

 These benefits help provide financial security and workplace protection for employees and their families.

-Our comprehensive poster for SOCSO rates in Malaysia provides a detailed overview of the different contribution rates set according to wage categories under the 2 schemes i.e. employment injury and invalidity scheme and the employment injury scheme.
-Download below!
+Our comprehensive poster for SOCSO rates in Malaysia provides a detailed overview of the contribution rates based on wage categories under SOCSO’s social security protection schemes, including the Employment Injury Scheme, Invalidity Pension Scheme, and the non-employment injury protection provisions.
+Download it below!